|

 The main brains gaming PC will do all the calculations of where all the different servos need to be and it will

 tell them where to go.
-The servo motor controller boards will be controlled by the Arduinos and
+The servo motor controllers will be controlled by the Arduinos and

 the Arduinos will also update the main brains PC with their progress and any sensor input they are